|Type||Malicious HTML Script|

 - Guide 1: How to Remove HTML/ScrInject.B.Gen from Windows.

-- Guide 2: Get rid of HTML/ScrInject.B.Gen from Mac OS X.
+- Guide 2: Get rid of HTML/ScrInject.B.Gen on Mac OS X.

-- Guide 3: Remove HTML/ScrInject.B.Gen from Google Chrome.
+- Guide 3: Remove HTML/ScrInject.B.Gen in Google Chrome.

 - Guide 4: Erase HTML/ScrInject.B.Gen from Mozilla Firefox.